click on the menu below to navigate this site

 Fred and Lawrie about to go down the Super Pipe.

-This day Lawrence, Fred, and I skied at the Treble Cone ski resort.
-It is a very large ski area and had the best snow coverage of all the resorts we had skied on the trip.
-Much fun was had by all.
+On this day, Lawrence, Fred, and I skied at the Treble Cone ski resort.
+It’s a very large ski area and had the best snow coverage of all the resorts we had visited on this trip.
+We had a lot of fun.
 Fred's favorite run was called the Super Pipe.

-This is a gully with steep walls on each side that ran for a kilometer or so.
-In the Super Pipe you can ski up and down the walls of the gully all the way down.
-At the end of this day of skiing Lawrence and I were completely skied out; we had nothing left in our legs and found it difficult to even walk let alone ski.
-We slept very well again this evening.
+The Super Pipe is a gully with steep walls on either side that runs for about a kilometer.
+In the Super Pipe, you can ski up and down the walls of the gully all the way down.
+By the end of the day, Lawrence and I were completely skied out.
+We had nothing left in our legs and found it difficult to even walk, let alone ski.
+Needless to say, we slept very well again that night.

 BACK TO TOP